 Code of Business Conduct and Ethics

-- promote honest and ethical conduct, including fair dealing and the ethical handling of conflicts of interest;
+- Promote honest and ethical conduct, including fair dealing and the ethical handling of conflicts of interest;

-- promote full, fair, accurate, timely and understandable disclosure;
+- Promote full, fair, accurate, timely and understandable disclosure;

-- ensure the protection of the Company’s legitimate business interests, including corporate opportunities, assets and confidential information; and
+- Ensure the protection of the Company’s legitimate business interests, including corporate opportunities, assets and confidential information; and

-- deter wrongdoing.
+- Deter wrongdoing.

-For purposes of the Code, the “Code of Ethics Contact Person” will be the Chief Financial Officer who will be responsible for administering the Code.
-Whenever conduct occurs that requires a report to the government, the Code of Ethics Contact Person, under the direction of the Audit Committee, shall be responsible for complying with such reporting requirements.
+The “Code of Ethics Contact Person,” who is responsible for administering the Code, is the Chief Financial Officer.
+Whenever conduct occurs that requires a report to the government or a regulatory body, the Code of Ethics Contact Person, under the direction of the Audit Committee, is responsible for complying with such reporting requirements.

-If any officer or employee does not believe it appropriate or is not comfortable contacting the Code of Ethics Contact Person about a concern or complaint, he or she may contact the Chief Executive Officer or report the matter to the Audit Committee on the Company’s hotline reporting system described below.
+If an employee does not believe it is appropriate or is not comfortable contacting the Code of Ethics Contact Person about a concern or complaint, he or she may contact the Chief Executive Officer or report the matter to the Audit Committee on the Company’s hotline reporting system described below.
+For purposes of the Code, references to the Chief Executive Officer include the Company’s President and Chief Executive Officer.
 All reports or complaints regarding accounting, internal accounting controls or auditing matters should be made through the hotline and can be reported anonymously.

 Honest and Candid Conduct

-Each director, officer and employee must:
+Each employee must:

 - Adhere to a high standard of business ethics.